Does Car Insurance Cover Rodent Damage?

 Request a completed repair authorization before the shop starts work

-This protects you if the insurer disputes part of the estimate after the fact.
+Get written authorization from your insurer before the shop touches the vehicle.
+This protects you if the insurer disputes part of the estimate later.

 car icon